 King Abdullah declared that ISIS could be defeated "fairly quickly," during a January 2016 interview.
 Abdullah said he hoped the military engagement would be short term, while longer-term goals should focus on intelligence and education.
 Abdullah promised an "increased tempo" in Jordanian airstrikes.
-(Source: CNN [203])
+(Source: CNN)

 Jordan joined the international coalition against ISIS on September 23, 2014, to protect Jordan's "national interests and security."
 On February 8, 2015, Jordan announced it had carried out 56 airstrikes against ISIS targets since February 5.
 The air campaign killed 7,000 ISIS fighters and destroyed 20 percent of ISIS's military capabilities.
 King Abdullah promised Jordan would be relentless in "our war" against ISIS.
 Government spokesman Mohammed al-Momani has called ISIS "a cancer that must be taken out" before "the fire spreads to our house."
 Major General Mansour al-Jabour, head of the Jordanian air force, said Jordan would not hesitate to kill ISIS leader Abu Bakr al-Baghdadi.
-(Sources: CNN [138], Jordan Times [204], Guardian [139], International Business Times [205], Reuters [34], New York Times [206], NBC News [207])
+As of January 2024, Jordan remained a U.S. partner and coalition member of the Combined Joint Task Force-Operation Inherent Resolve (CJTF-OIR).
+(Sources: CNN, Jordan Times, Guardian, International Business Times, Reuters, New York Times, NBC News, Congressional Research Service)